greenremarket/Setupality/README.md

 # Setupality
-Powershell script to automate post install stuff for new Windows workstation setups @ green remarket
+Powershell script install stuff on my new Windows setups

 Run this command from an Administrator terminal on a fresh install :
 ```